SELF-Software-Evolution-Lab/FaultManager/README.md

 This application is configured to run in Python 3.6.
 Next is the procedure to configure Python 3.6 in Colud9 Ide

-1) Download required version of Python 3.6
+1) Download required version of Python 3.6:

     $ wget https://www.python.org/ftp/python/3.6.3/Python-3.6.3.tgz

-2) Decompress
+2) Decompress:

     $ tar xvf Python-3.6.3.tgz

-3) Install
+3) Install:

     $ cd Python-3.6.3
     $ ./configure --enable-optimizations